 Transferring Hotel Points to Airlines

-While you can't transfer frequently flyer miles between programs, such as moving American Airlines AAdvantage miles to Delta Air Lines SkyMiles, it is possible to turn hotel points into airline miles with certain programs.
-Again, the transfer rates range from bad to awful, but the options exist if you need just a few miles for a redemption.
+While you can't transfer frequent flyer miles between airline programs (such as moving American Airlines AAdvantage miles to Delta Air Lines SkyMiles), it is sometimes possible to transfer hotel points to airline miles, and sometimes from airline miles to hotel points.

-Best Western Rewards has these transfer partners:
+Best Western Rewards has these airline transfer partners:

 You can transfer Choice Privileges points to these airline partners: